A niche remedy for the dynamical problems of neutral theory: Methods

-The mean dynamics of Eq.~\ref{nichebdmaster} are given by a system of ordinary differential equations where for each species $i$ (see \ref{meanfieldlimit}) \beq \frac{dn_i}{dt}\,=\, n_i(w_{i\vec{n}}-d_i), \eeq{nichebdode} and, in this context, $n_i=n_i(t)$ is a continuous variable.
-Although limit cycles may arise in two-species predator-prey systems, as discussed in Box 1, our focus remains on the dynamics of competitive communities, and the prescription in Eq.~\ref{nichebdode} reduces to more familiar models in various limits.
-For a single species system, a transformation to discrete time yields the Ricker model (see \ref{rickerfrommeanfield}), so for two or more species, we have a generalization of the Ricker model to continuous-time community dynamics.
-We also recover the classical niche model upon taking a first-order expansion of the exponential that appears in $w_{i\vec{n}}$ and identifying the $w_{i0}-d_i$ with the $r_i$ in Eq.~\ref{intronichemodel}.
+The mean dynamics of Eq.~\ref{nichebdmaster} are given by a system of ordinary differential equations where for each species $i$ (\ref{meanfieldlimit}) \begin{linenomath} \beq \frac{dn_i}{dt}\,=\, n_i(w_{i,\vec{n}}-d_i), \eeq{nichebdode} \end{linenomath} and, in this context, $n_i=n_i(t)$ is a continuous variable.
+Some familiar models are obtained in various limits.
+For a single species system, a transformation to discrete time yields the Ricker model (\ref{rickerfrommeanfield}), so for two or more species, we have a generalization of the Ricker model to continuous-time community dynamics.
+We also recover the niche model upon taking a first-order expansion of the exponential that appears in $w_{i,\vec{n}}$ and identifying the $w_{i,0}-d_i$ with the $r_i$ in Eq.~\ref{intronichemodel}.
 This approximation is valid where $\sum_{j=1}^Sa_{ij}n_j<<1$ for every $i$.